-to my child's needs? • Parents will be kept informed by the parent/teacher meetings which take place in the Autumn and Spring term.
-Parents/carers of pupils on the SEND register will be offered a parent/teacher meeting How will I know how in the Summer term. my child is doing and • If parents require more frequent meeting these can be made by prior arrangement with class teachers.
-Records will kept by the class teacher and the SENDCO of progress and achievements how will you help me to support my child's through the year. learning?
-Through the Reading Record, and in the Home/School communication book if applicable (for some children, parents and teachers can communicate with each other in a written form).
-The school provides opportunities in addition to the scheduled parent/teacher meeting to inform parents on a range of educational issues linked to learning, core skills and progress. • If your child needs support at home, the class teacher will advise you on how this may best be achieved.
-9. How will the school Your child's progress is assessed at three points during the year and discussed in pupil progress measure the progress meetings with the Senior Leadership Team (SLT) which includes the SENDCO.
-The SLT and the class teacher will first review the approaches being used within the classroom.
-If additional support is of my child? required, this will be provided through in-school interventions or referral to outside agencies.
+support my child's • The school provides opportunities in addition to the scheduled parent/teacher meeting to inform parents on a learning? range of educational issues linked to learning, core skills and progress.
+If your child needs support at home, the class teacher will advise you on how this may best be achieved.
+9. How will the school Your child's progress is assessed at three points during the year and discussed in pupil progress meetings with measure the progress of the Senior Leadership Team (SLT), which includes the SENDCO.
+The SLT and the class teacher will first review my child? the approaches being used within the classroom.
+If additional support is required, this will be provided through in-school interventions or referral to outside agencies.
 Progress is the crucial factor in determining the need for additional support.
-Adequate progress is that which: Narrows the attainment gap between pupil and peers Prevents the attainment gap widening Is equivalent to that of peers starting from the same baseline Equals or improves upon the pupil's previous rate of progress Ensures full curricular access Shows an improvement in self-help and social or personal skills Shows improvement in the pupil's behaviour A system of Assess, Plan, Do, Review will be in place, which revisits the progress of pupils and the impact of any additional intervention if this has been put into place.
+Adequate progress is that which: Narrows the attainment gap between pupil and peers Prevents the attainment gap widening In a wind land to that of prove that from the course baseling.
+Is equivalent to that of peers starting from the same baseline Equals or improves upon the public provious rate of progress.
+Equals or improves upon the pupil's previous rate of progress Ensures full curricular access Shows an improvement in self-help and social or personal skills Shows improvement in self-neip and social or personal skills Shows improvement in the pupil's behaviour Shows improvement in the papir's behaviour A system of Assess, Plan, Do, Review will be in place, which revisits the progress of pupils and the impact of any additional intervention if this has been put into place.
 Class teachers will write Pupil Passport documents which will be used to assess, plan, do and review progress of children on the SEND register.

-10. What is the pastoral, medical and social support available in the school?

-What support will there be for my child's overall wellbeing?

-What support is there for behaviour, avoiding exclusion and increasing attendance?
+10. What is the pastoral, The school has a broad range of pastoral, medical, and social support available to children and families, these medical and social include: support available in the Access to School Nurse school?
+Self-esteem groups Teaching of the School Values and the Personal Development Learning curriculum What support will there Social skills groups be for my child's overall Celebration Assembly weekly wellbeing?
+Breakfast club After school clubs What support is there for Structured rewards linked to personal rewards and school House Point/Dojo system behaviour, avoiding The Senior Attendance Champion, Mrs Kerrie Margetts, oversees attendance exclusion and increasing attendance?
+Support for Behaviour